CatalaLang/catala-book/src/3-2-test-ci.md

   output result content money
 ```

-There are two requirements for a test scope:
-- The scope must be public (declared in a `` ```catala-metadata`` section) so
-  that it can be run and checked in real conditions
-- It must not require any input: only `internal`, `output` and `context`
+Test scopes have one important requirement: they must not require any input.
-  variables are allowed
+Only `internal`, `output` and `context` variables are allowed.
+Additionally,
+test scopes are implicitely made public even if declared outside of a
+`` ```catala-metadata `` section, in order to be able to run them.

 #### Definition